 In 2023, the Corporation established a restricted stock agreement for which the Corporation provide stock awards to certain executives over time.
 The stock awards have a vesting period of five years, with the compensation expense related to these awards being recognized monthly over the five year vesting period.
-No expense has been recorded for the years ended December 31, 2023 and 2022 related to the restricted stock awards.
+The restricted stock agreement was terminated in 2024.
+No expense has been recorded for the years ended December 31, 2024 and 2023 related to the restricted stock awards.
 The total contra-equity account related to the restricted stock awards is \$25,000 at December 31, 2023 and is included in additional paid-in-capital in the consolidated balance sheets.
+Upon termination, the restricted stock awards were transferred to treasury stock.